aelkadaoui/aelkadaoui-barcelona-halal-backend/README.md

 # Barcelona Halal - Backend

-This is the backend service for the Barcelona Halal Finder application.
+This is the backend service for the Barcelona Halal application.
 It provides RESTful APIs for managing and retrieving restaurant data.

 ---